 -

-Common compressor types and its examples:
+Types of compressors and its examples:

 Voltage Controlled Amplifier, (VCA) Compressors: Uses a controlled signal to determine how much gain reduction is applied.
 Known for their precision and transparency.
 Often used for glueing a mix.
 Eg. SSL G Bus Compressor, API 2500 Compressor.